Dennp333/Backgrounds_for_Chrome-Chan/README.md

 # Backgrounds_for_Chrome-Chan
 Chrome extension that sets random anime wallpapers for chrome new tabs.
-Can be downloaded from the chrome web store at: https://chrome.google.com/webstore/detail/backgrounds-for-chrome-ch/pehkblbamonighkbeeblaolnpcdpegoe
+Can be installed from the chrome web store at: https://chrome.google.com/webstore/detail/backgrounds-for-chrome-ch/pehkblbamonighkbeeblaolnpcdpegoe
 If you wish to use your own wallpapers:
 1. Set the name of the folder containing your wallpapers to "Wallpapers", and replace the given folder with your own
 1. Number your wallpapers from 1 to n, where n is the number of wallpapers you have.
 Ensure that all wallpapers are jpegs.